Skip to content

 Building from Source

 The easiest, cross-platform way of building TOAST from source and developing the codebase is to use a conda environment to provide all dependencies.
 There are helper scripts to accomplish this.
-On Linux (and likely MacOS with homebrew), you can install dependencies from OS packages.
+On Linux (and likely MacOS with homebrew), you can alternatively install dependencies from OS packages.

-Conda
+Conda Dependencies

 conda update --all -n base